Elaphiti Islands

 The Elaphiti Islands or the Elaphites (Elafitski otoci or Elafiti) is a small archipelago consisting of several islands stretching northwest of Dubrovnik, in the Adriatic Sea.
 The Elaphites have a total land area of around 30 km2 and a population of 850 inhabitants.
-The islands are covered with characteristic Mediterranean evergreen vegetation and attract large numbers of tourists during the summer tourist season due to their beaches and pristine scenery.
+The islands are covered with characteristic Mediterranean evergreen vegetation and attract large numbers of tourists in the summer season due to their beaches and pristine scenery.

 Roman author Pliny the Elder was the first to mention the islands by the name Elaphiti Islands (Jelenski otoci or Deer Archipelago) in his work Naturalis Historia, published in the 1st century.
 The name comes from the Ancient Greek word for deer (Doric: ἔλαφος; élaphos), which, according to Pliny the Elder, used to inhabit the islands in large numbers.
 There is, however, no evidence of deer ever inhabiting the archipelago.

 Islands

 Sources differ on the exact number of the Elaphiti Islands.
-According to a more recent classification, there are 13 islands in the archipelago, among them 8 larger (Olipa, Tajan, Jakljan, Šipan, Ruda, Lopud, Koločep and Daksa) and 5 smaller ones (Sveti Andrija, Mišnjak, Kosmeč, Goleč and Crkvine).
+According to a more recent classification, there are 13 islands in the archipelago, among them eight larger (Olipa, Tajan, Jakljan, Šipan, Ruda, Lopud, Koločep and Daksa) and five smaller ones (Sveti Andrija, Mišnjak, Kosmeč, Goleč and Crkvine).